iPad 9 LTE Button Control Cable Replacement

 Step 58

-The button control cable is gently stuck to the side of the volume button bracket, so take your time peeling it off.
+Hey, the button control cable is lightly glued to the side of the volume button bracket.

-- Gently peel the button control cable off the volume button bracket with care.
+- Gently peel the button control cable away from the volume button bracket – take it slow!

 Step 59

-- Grab your trusty Phillips screwdriver and gently take out those two 2.2 mm-long screws holding the volume button bracket snugly to the rear case.
-You're doing great!
+- Grab that trusty Phillips screwdriver and give those two 2.2 mm screws a twist to free up the volume button bracket from the rear case—smooth sailing ahead!

 Step 60

-- Grab your trusty tweezers or just use your fingers to gently pry the volume button bracket away from the edge of your device.
+- Grab your tweezers or just use your fingers to gently wiggle the volume button bracket away from the edge of your device.

 Tools Used